Back to School Shopping: Six ways to save

 - Leave a comment

 It might seem like summer vacation began just the other day, but, believe it or not, those school bells will start ringing sooner than later.
-And that means, for many families, it’s time for back-to-school shopping.
+And that means, for many families, it’s time for back to school shopping.

 According to the National Retail Federation, families with children in kindergarten to grade 12 spend more than $600 on electronics, apparel and other school needs with total spending reaching nearly $25 billion.
-While the total has seesawed in recent years, families generally have spent 42 percent more on school items over the past decade, the federation reports.
+While the total has seesawed in recent years, families generally have spent 42 percent more on back to school shopping items over the past decade, the federation reports.

 - Assess your actual needs: Sometimes the lure of those back-to-school shopping advertisements are hard to resist, but do your children really need new stuff?
 Is last year’s backpack just fine?
 Does the lunchbox just need a really good cleaning?
 Can’t she just wear the clothes she’s worn all summer?
 Do you have a closet already overflowing with pencils, binders, and paper?
 Take stock of everything you have to make sure you’re only buying what you need.